shruthivis/notes/artha/skills/communication/debate.md

 Even when you win a debate clearly, allow for face saving by conceding that the argument was good and that it is natural to be misled.

+### A note on irreverence to over-extended authority
+My own experience of causing erudite scholars (RG, NiMi, ViSu, StTi, JaSc... ) to steam through the ears tells me its simply not worth it to give a damn (beyond issuing some basic clarification/ opening for friendship).
+Usually the steam dissipates after some time.

+Ultimately you take what ever you find valuable from them without unnecessary ego issues on your side, and let those afflicted by vidyA-mada etc.. roil in the murk of their own follys.
+Somehow the first word that jumps to my mind for such curmudgeons is "स्थविर" ( = thera in sihalese, I believe).